ghas-lab-templates/exercises/module-1.md

 In this exercise we'll learn how to use the Dependency Submission Action to correctly populate the dependency graph.

-1. Navigate to the `moshi` repository in your GitHub Organisation
+1. Navigate to the `moshi` repository in your GitHub Organization
 2. Notice the dependency graph only shows 3 dependencies.
 This is unusual for a project of its size.
 This happens because the repository uses Gradle for its build process, and Gradle resolves dependencies dynamically during build time.
 3. Add the Dependency Submission Action.
 Fortunately, Gradle provides a GitHub Action that can generate and submit a dependency graph for Gradle projects.
   a.
 Navigate to the `.github/workflows` directory in your repository and create the `dependency-submission.yml` file